Radium Hot Springs, British Columbia: Demographics

+Economy

+Baymag mines magnesium out of Mount Brussilof, 35 kilometres from town.
+The deposit was discovered in 1966.
+Proven reserves in excess of 50 million tonnes of magnesite ore were found.
+The ore is trucked to Exshaw, Alberta for calcination, other processes and onwards sale.

 Amenities

 Several golf courses are located nearby, along with 675 hotel and motel rooms.

 Kootenay National Park

 The southwestern entrance to Kootenay National Park is located immediately east of the village limits, with Highway 93 leading into the park lined with motels.

 Hot springs

 The hot springs complex itself is located just within the national park and contains two large pools, one with hot water for soaking (usually around the temperature of 39 C), the other a 25 m swimming pool that is usually around 29 C. There is also a hot-tub-sized pool that has been dubbed the "Plunge Pool", because the water can be hot – right from the source at 44 C – or cold, right from a creek running beneath the pools.